Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Texas State Stats and Trends

-- The Bobcats have been underdogs by 10.5 points or more once this season and covered the spread.
+- This season, the Bobcats won ATS in their only game as an underdog of 10.5 points or more.

-- Texas State's games this season have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Texas State's games this season have gone over the point total four times in six opportunities (66.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.